5 Reasons why you need a copywriter for your website

 It’s the same reason we hire electricians, plumbers and carpenters: their specialist skills and knowledge solve problems for us.
 Copywriting for websites is a skilled craft; it takes a lot of study and practice to master.

 Many small and medium sized businesses leave the copywriting to their untrained staff.
 This is because they don’t value copywriting as a skilled profession.
 Let me put it this way: if there was a plumbing crisis in your office, who sorts it out?
-Dave the IT manager or a professionally trained plumber?
+Andy the IT manager or a professionally trained plumber?

 Reason 2: It gives you the edge over your competitors